AdobeDocs/campaign-standard.en/help/automating/using/query.md

 Targeting dimensions are defined in target mappings.
 For more on this, refer to [this section](../../administration/using/target-mappings-in-campaign.md).

-### Defining the targeting dimension and resource of a query {#defining-the-targeting-dimension-and-resource-of-a-query}

 Targeting dimension and resources are defined when creating a workflow, in the **[!UICONTROL Properties]** tab of a Query activity.

 >[!NOTE]